peteroupc/peteroupc.github.io/randomfunc.md

 **Note:** Further details on inverse transform sampling or on how to find integrals or inverses, as well as lists of PDFs and CDFs, are outside the scope of this page.

+<a id=Mixtures_of_Distributions></a>
+### Mixtures of Distributions

+A _mixture_ consists of two or more statistical distributions with separate probabilities of being sampled.
+To generate random content from a mixture&mdash;

+1. generate `index = DiscreteWeightedChoice(weights)`, where `weights` is a list of relative probabilities that each distribution in the mixture will be sampled, then
+2. based on the value of `index`, generate the random content from the corresponding distribution.

+**Examples:**

+- One mixture consists of two normal distributions with two different means: 1 and -1, but the mean 1 normal will be sampled 80% of the time.
+The following pseudocode shows how this mixture can be sampled:

+        index = DiscreteWeightedChoice([80, 20])
+        number = 0
+        // If index 0 was chosen, sample from the mean 1 normal if index==0: number = Normal(1, 1)
+        // Else index 1 was chosen, sample from the mean -1 normal
+        else: number = Normal(-1, 1)

+- Choosing a point uniformly at random from a complex shape is equivalent to sampling uniformly from a mixture of simpler shapes that make up the complex shape (here, the `weights` list holds the area of each simpler shape).
+For example, a simple closed 2D polygon can be [_triangulated_](https://en.wikipedia.org/wiki/Polygon_triangulation), or decomposed into triangles, and a mixture of those triangles can be sampled.
+Triangulation is nontrivial and outside the scope of this document.
+- For generating a random integer from multiple nonoverlapping ranges of integers&mdash;
+    - each range has a weight of `(mx - mn) + 1`, where `mn` is that range's minimum and `mx` is its maximum, and
+    - the chosen range is sampled by generating `RNDINTRANGE(mn, mx)`, where `mn` is the that range's minimum and `mx` is its maximum.

+    For generating random numbers that may or may not be integers from nonoverlapping number ranges, each weight is `mx - mn` instead and the sampling call is `RNDNUMRANGE(mn, mx)` instead.

 <a id=Truncation_and_Censoring></a>
 ### Truncation and Censoring